lordmauve/pgzero/doc/builtins.rst

         Get a value from the storage.
 Raise KeyError if there is no such key in the storage.

+    .. method:: setdefault(key, default)

+        Insert a default value into the storage, only if no value already exists for this key.

     .. method:: get(key, default=None)

         Get a value from the storage.
 If there is no such key, return default,